Security and Compliance

 Quick Base’s operations team employs automated incident detection, escalation technologies and procedures which ensure that any infrastructure or platform issue is rapidly addressed, 24x7x365.
 Customers may view status updates at https://service.quickbase.com/

-Quick Base data is continuously replicated from the production to the Disaster Recovery data center.
-In each data center, Quick Base data is backed up via a daily snapshot from online storage to alternate online storage within the same data center.
+Quick Base data is continuously replicated from the production to the hot standby data center.
+In each data center, Quick Base app and file attachment data is backed up via a daily snapshot from online storage to alternate online storage within the same data center.
 Quick Base maintains 14 daily snapshots and 6 months of weekly snapshots.
 This same procedure is done in the disaster recovery data center.
 The backup data is encrypted by virtue of the fact that the data is encrypted at the application layer.
 Quick Base does not use backup tapes or off site storage.

 Data portability allows organizations to move, copy or transfer data easily from their Quick Base apps to other systems.
 Customer's authorized users may download their app data any time in CSV, Tab-delimited or XML format, via the web interface or our APIs.